ExCALIBUR-SysGenX/pdesoft/submit/index.md

 ---

 You can use the form below to propose a poster to be presented at PDESoft 2024.
 Submissions for talks are now closed.
+Submissions of posters will close on Wednesday 19 June.
 Each attendee may only give one talk, but attendees wishing to may present a talk as well as a poster.

 PDESoft 2024 will emphasise an open and inclusive atmosphere, and we encourage proposals from a diverse range of scientific areas and backgrounds.